jamobe/Travel-Optimizer/README.md

 objective: the 'traveling'-route should have a minimized distance

 contraints:
-- each node should only be entered once (except starting node is entered zero times)
+- each node should only be entered once (except starting node)
-- each node should only be left once (except end point is left zero times)
+- each node should only be left once (except end point)
 - it should be one route and no subroutes

 ```python